Monogramm/dolibarr-ecommerceext/doc/README.md

 * Products: `PDT-{yyyy}{mm}-{000000000@0}`
 * Services: `SRV-{yyyy}{mm}-{000000000@0}`

-In the "_e-Commerce synchro" settings:
+In the "_e-Commerce synchro_" settings:
 * Configure a new site
 * Use the API key and secret you generated in your e-commerce site